bloom-housing/ui-seeds/README.md

 For example, `--seeds-color-blue-500` is set to `#0077da`.
 In addition, `--seeds-color-primary` is set to `var(--seeds-color-blue-500)`.
 Your component should utilize `--seeds-color-primary` rather than `--seeds-color-blue-500`, unless you know for certain you _always_ need to use that particular color regardless of downstream theme changes.

-Components are encouraged to set up their own component specific tokens, which can leverage both semantic or base tokens (when a suitable semantic token isn't available).
+Components are encouraged to set up their own component-specific tokens, which can leverage both semantic or base tokens (when a suitable semantic token isn't available).
 For example:

 ```css
 .seeds-card {